 BiographyPublicationCoursesCase Studies Education: B.A., University of Tennessee, Knoxville; MA, Ph.D., University of VirginiaAndrew C. Wicks is the Ruffin Professor of Business Administration at Darden.
 He is director of the Olsson Center for Applied Ethics, director of the doctoral program and academic advisor for the Business Roundtable Institute for Corporate Ethics.
-Wicks also serves as an adjunct professor in the Religious Studies department and the Frank Batten School of Leadership and Public Policy at UVA.Wicks is co-author of three books: Managing for Stakeholders: Survival, Reputation and Success, published in 2007 by Yale University Press; Business Ethics: A Managerial Approach, published in 2010 by Prentice Hall; and Stakeholder Theory: The State of the Art, published by Cambridge University Press in 2010.
+Wicks also serves as an adjunct professor in the Religious Studies department and the Frank Batten School of Leadership and Public Policy at UVA.Wicks is co-author of four books: Managing for Stakeholders: Survival, Reputation and Success, published in 2007 by Yale University Press; Business Ethics: A Managerial Approach, published in 2010 by Prentice Hall; Stakeholder Theory: The State of the Art, published by Cambridge University Press in 2010; and Public Trust in Business, published by Cambridge University Press in 2014.
 He has published over 30 journal articles and his work has appeared in a wide variety of journals in business ethics, management and the humanities.His research interests include stakeholder responsibility, stakeholder theory, trust, health care ethics, total quality management, and ethics and entrepreneurship.
 He works with MBA students, executives and corporations in the United States and abroad.
 Wicks is actively working with Ethics-LX, an entrepreneurial venture, to create a series of web-based simulations that incorporate ethics into the functional areas of business.
 He has received awards for both his research and teaching.
 Selected PublicationsAndrew C. Wicks and Adrian Keevil.
-"When Worlds Collide: Medicine, Business, the Affordable Care Act and the Future of Health Care in the US," Journal of Law, Medicine and Ethics, forthcoming.Goodstein, Jerry, Butterfield, Kenneth, Pfarrer, Michael and Wicks, Andrew."Individual and Organizational Reintegration after Ethical or Legal Transgressions: Challenges and Opportunities. " Business Ethics Quarterly(2014) .
-Andrew C. Wicks, Bidhan Parmar and Adrian Keevil.
-"Normative Theories of the Firm and Sustainable Business Development: A System Mindset Approach," Business and Professional Ethics Journal, Vol. 31 (No. 3-4): 375 - 398.Jared D. Harris, A.C.
+"When Worlds Collide: Medicine, Business, the Affordable Care Act and the Future of Health Care in the US," Journal of Law, Medicine and Ethics, Vol. 42 (4 : 2014).Goodstein, Jerry, Butterfield, Kenneth, Pfarrer, Michael and Wicks, Andrew."Individual and Organizational Reintegration after Ethical or Legal Transgressions: Challenges and Opportunities. " Business Ethics Quarterly Vol. 24 (3: 2014): 315-342.Kluver, Jesse and Andrew Wicks.
+"Decoration, Self-Transcendence, and Spiritual Expression: Stakeholder Cooperation and the Creation of Joint Value in the Workplace," in Journal of Management, Spirituality, and Religion, Vol. 11 (4:2014): 357-382.Wicks, Andrew C. "Stakeholder Theory and Spirituality" Journal of Management, Spirituality, and Religion, Vol. 11 (4: 2014): 294-306.York, Jeffrey, Saras Sarasvathy, and Andrew Wicks.
+"An Entrepreneurial Perspective on Value Creation in Public Private Ventures," in Academy of Management Review,Vol. 38 (2: 2013): 307-309.Jeff Harrison and Andrew Wicks.
+"Stakeholder Theory, Value and Firm Performance," Business Ethics Quarterly, Vol. 23 (1:2013): 97-124.Andrew C. Wicks, Bidhan Parmar and Adrian Keevil.
+"Normative Theories of the Firm and Sustainable Business Development: A System Mindset Approach," Business and Professional Ethics Journal, Vol. 31 (No. 3-4: 2012): 375 - 398.Jared D. Harris and Andrew C. Wicks. "'Public Trust' and Trust in Particular Firm-Stakeholder Interactions," Corporate Reputation Review, Vol. 13 (2: 2010): 142-154.Bidhan L. Parmar, R. Edward Freeman, Jeffrey S. Harrison, Andrew C. Wicks, Lauren Purnell, and Simone de Colle.
+"Stakeholder Theory: The State of the Art," The Academy of Management Annals, 4: 1, 403 - 445: 05 July 2010.Melissa L. Gruys, Susan M. Stuart, Jerry Goodstein, Mark N. Bing, and Andrew C. Wicks.
+"Values Enactment in Organizations: A Multi-Level Examination," Journal of Management, Vol. 34 (4: 2008): 806-843.Jared D. Harris, A.C.
 Keevil, and Andrew C. Wicks.
 "Public Trust in the Institution of Business," in R. Bachman and A. Zaheer (Eds.), Advances in Trust Research, 204-223.
 Edward Elgar: Northampton, Massachusetts.
-Wicks, Andrew C. "Stakeholder Theory and Spirituality" Journal of Management, Spirituality, and Religion, Vol. 11, No. 4, 294-306.Kluver, Jesse and Andrew Wicks.
-"Decoration, Self-Transcendence, and Spiritual Expression: Stakeholder Cooperation and the Creation of Joint Value in the Workplace," in Journal of Management, Spirituality, and Religion- special issue on Stakeholder Theory and the Workplace, Vol. 11, No. 4, 294-306.Jeff Harrison and Andrew Wicks.
-"Stakeholder Theory, Value and Firm Performance," Business Ethics Quarterly, Vol. 23 (1:2013): 97-124.York, Jeffrey, Saras Sarasvathy, and Andrew Wicks.
-"An Entrepreneurial Perspective on Value Creation in Public Private Ventures," in Academy of Management Review,Vol. 38, No. 2, (2013).Andrew Wicks, Adrian Keevil and Bidhan Parmar.
-"Sustainable Business Development and Management Theories: A Mindset Approach," in Business and Professional Ethics Journal, Vol 31 (3-4): 375 - 398 (2012).Harris, Jared, Adrian Keevil, and Andrew Wicks.
-"Public Trust in the Institution of Business," in R. Bachmann and A. Zaheer (Eds.), Advances in Trust Research, 204-223.
-Edward Elgar: Northampton, Massachusetts.
 Harrison, Jeff, and Andrew Wicks.
-"Stakeholder Theory, Value and Firm Performance," Business Ethics Quarterly, Vol. 23 (1:2013): 97-124.R.
+"Stakeholder Theory, Value and Firm Performance," Business Ethics Quarterly, Vol. 23 (1:2013): 97-124.Andrew Wicks, Adrian Keevil and Bidhan Parmar.
+"Sustainable Business Development and Management Theories: A Mindset Approach," in Business and Professional Ethics Journal, Vol 31 (3-4): 375-398 (2012).R.
 Edward Freeman, Andrew C. Wicks, and Bidhan L. Parmar.
-"Stakeholder Theory as a Basis for Capitalism," in Corporate Social Responsibility and Corporate Governance: The Contribution of Economic Theory and Related Disciplines, L. Saccone, M. Blair, and R. Edward Freeman (Editors), New York, NY: IEA Palgrave MacMillan, 2011, 52-72.
-Bidhan L. Parmar, R. Edward Freeman, Jeffrey S. Harrison, Andrew C. Wicks, Lauren Purnell, and Simone de Colle.
-"Stakeholder Theory: The State of the Art," The Academy of Management Annals, Vol. 4, No. 1, July 2010, 403-445.
-Jared D. Harris and Andrew C. Wicks. "'Public Trust' and Trust in Particular Firm-Stakeholder Interactions," Corporate Reputation Review, Vol. 13, No. 2, Summer 2010, 142-154.Melissa L. Gruys, Susan M. Stuart, Jerry Goodstein, Mark N. Bing, and Andrew C. Wicks.
-"Values Enactment in Organizations: A Multi-Level Examination," Journal of Management, Vol. 34, No. 4, August 2008, 806-843.
-Selected BooksHarris, Jared, Brian Moriarty and Andrew Wicks(editors).
+"Stakeholder Theory as a Basis for Capitalism," in Corporate Social Responsibility and Corporate Governance: The Contribution of Economic Theory and Related Disciplines, L. Saccone, M. Blair, and R. Edward Freeman (Editors), New York, NY: IEA Palgrave MacMillan, 2011, 52-72.Selected BooksHarris, Jared, Brian Moriarty and Andrew Wicks(editors).
 Public Trust in Business.
-Cambridge University Press, 2013.
+Cambridge University Press, 2014.
 Freeman, R. Edward, Jeffrey S. Harrison, Andrew C. Wicks, Bidhan L. Parmar, and Simone de Colle.
 Stakeholder Theory: The State of the Art, Cambridge University Press, 2010.Wicks, Andrew C., R. Edward Freeman, Patricia H. Werhane, and Kristen E. Martin.
 Business Ethics: A Managerial Approach, Prentice Hall, 2009.Freeman, R. Edward, Jeffrey S. Harrison, and Andrew C. Wicks.
 Managing for Stakeholders: Survival, Reputation, and Success.
 Yale University Press, 2007.MBA CoursesFirst Year Ethics Leadership, Values, and Ethics Faith, Religion and Responsible Management Decision-Making Executive Education CoursesServant Leadership: A Path to High PerformanceAdvancing knowledge through research that shapes business, Darden professors are recognized thought leaders in their fields.
 They are not only master case method teachers, they also author many of the cases used in Darden classrooms and around the world.Andrew C. Wicks' cases are available in the Darden Business Publishing website.